tlwilliams895/lchs/src/chapters/strings/bracket-notation.rst

 where ``index`` is the position of the character we want.

-The expression ``'school'[2]`` selects the character at index ``2`` and creates a new string containing just this one character.
+The expression ``'school'[2]`` selects the character at index ``2`` and creates a new string containing just that one character.

 With zero-based indexing, the letter at index 0 of ``'school'`` is ``'s'``.
 So at position [2] we have the letter ``'h'``.

+.. _string-index-try-it:

 .. admonition:: Try It!